elireisman/go_es_query_parser/grammar/README.md

 ### The Query DSL

 The DSL is comprised of operators (`AND`, `OR`, and `NOT`), grouping symbols (parentheses), and value elements.
-Values are comprised of either a single value (applied to the search query against a default field.) or a key-value pair, separated by a `:` (colon.)
+Values are comprised of either a single value, applied to the search query against a default field, or a key-value pair, separated by a `:`.
 In the latter case, the keys are a single token representing a field in the indexed documents you wish to search.
-Values are comprised of one of a number of possible data types, corresponding to various query types.
+Values are comprised of one of several possible data types, possibly including sub-operators corresponding to query type to be applied.

 Some value element examples:

-`foo` ~ search the default field for term "foo"
+`foo` ~ search the default field for value "foo" in a match or term query

-`35` ~ search the default field for the number 35, as an integer in a term query
+`35` ~ search the default field for the number 35, as an integer in a match or term query

-`name:Joe` ~ search the `name` field for the value "Joe" as a term query
+`name:Joe` ~ search the `name` field for the value "Joe" as a match or term query

-`count:2` ~ search the `count` field for the numerical value 2 as a term query
+`count:2` ~ search the `count` field for the numerical value 2 as a match or term query

 `graduated:?` ~ search for documents where the `graduated` field exists